bondarukoleh/Frontend-scratch-assignment/Readme.md

 You are required to add a localization feature to this page.
 You are required to add an input and a dropdown and a button with the text 'GO' written inside.
 The Input should only allow string input.
 The Dropdown will have `EN` and one other language of your choosing (as an example for dutch we could put `NL`).
 When a user enters a string and selects a language you will be required to match it against an entry inside a separate json localization file, and the result should be printed out underneath our form.

 # Notes
+Hi Liam!😀

+First of all, thank you for this assignment, it was interesting and fun.
+I would like to add some notes to the solutions I choose.

+So this is the first time I put my hands on Vue, and I'm impressed.
+A very interesting framework.
+A lot of great features, and this is only what I've seen over those couple of days.

+But there was something that frustrated me most - Router, I couldn't understand why if I'm declared that for path "/a" I should render view "A", and I see that the URL is changed to "/a" but view - not.
+Named Routes saved the day, but I realize of course, that I need to dive in Vue much deeper.

+You can notice I haven't added a lot of components - but for these simple pages, I don't see nice candidates for them.

+I'm more or less OK with Challenge1 and Challenge2, but my Challenge3 implementation...
+I'm not a fan, it's for sure not end implementation.

+Thanks again,
+Oleh